 Responsibility for the implementation of this policy rest with the Mayor, Councillors, Council delegates and Chief Executive Officer.
 The Policy is to be reviewed every three years.

-Policy Type: Strategic Policy Link to Strategic Community Plan: Responsible Officer: Chief Executive Officer a
+Policy Type: Strategic Policy

+Link to Strategic Community Plan:

+Leadership and Governance

-Leadership and Governance Last Review Date:
+Leadership and Governance

-Version 1

-Next Review due by: May 2021
+Version 1 Next Review due by: May 2021